To find out if the words ecstasy or glossolalia existed before the 1800s and how these terms have developed over time.

 - The New English Bible translates the tongues passages with the new definition, Acts 19:6 “and when Paul had laid his hands on them, the Holy Spirit came upon them and they spoke in tongues of ecstasy and prophesied,”39 and I Corinthians 14:2, “When a man is using the language of ecstasy he is talking with God.”40

 - The popular Message Bible, I Corinthians 14:4ff “The one who prays using a private “prayer language” certainly gets a lot out of it, but proclaiming God’s truth to the church in its common language brings the whole church into growth and strength.”41

-Study notes at the bottom pages of different Bibles have not been extensively reviewed for this work.
-It does bring up a question on how extensive Bible study notes have been used to perpetuate the myth of ecstatic utterances.
-For example, the Harper Study Bible teaches in its study notes that the phenomenon in Acts is languages, but in Corinthians, “the tongues are described as ecstatic utterances not corresponding to any known languages but given direct expression to ineffable emotions with insights of the souls.”42 This whole realm remains unstudied.
+An extensive review of study notes at the bottom pages of different Bibles is incomplete for this work, but those studied add to the mystique.
+The notes in many of these Bibles may have perpetuated the myth of ecstatic utterances.
+For example, the Harper Study Bible teaches in its notes that the phenomenon in Acts is languages, but in Corinthians, “the tongues are described as ecstatic utterances not corresponding to any known languages but given direct expression to ineffable emotions with insights of the souls.”42 This whole realm remains unstudied.